-The definition of what INTEGER does is the same on all FORTH computers; the code of course varies with the computer.
 INTEGER is only one kind of noun.
-Other kinds of nouns can be easily imagined: REAL, COMPLEX, VECTOR.
+Other kinds of nouns can be easily imagined: DOUBLE, COMPLEX, VECTOR.
 Most nouns share the property that they place an address onto the stack.
 But I would like to suggest some more elaborate nouns.

-Consider first the distinction between INTEGERs and CON-STANTS.
+Consider first the distinction between INTEGERs and CON-STANTs.
 Referencing a CONSTANT places its value onto the stack; referencing an INTEGER places its address here.
 However, auxiliary verbs permit using either in an equivalent way: